 That would depend on your definition of “healthy.”
 It’s not a low carb recipe, so if you need to limit your carbs, this is not a good fit for you.
 But other than that, it’s made with a short list of real-food ingredients.
-Almond flour is healthy, cheese seems to be harmless, and even white potatoes have health benefits.
+Almond flour is healthy, cheese seems to be harmless for most healthy people, and even white potatoes have health benefits.

 If you’re healthy, and as long as you don’t eat these baked mashed potato balls often or in excess, I think it’s OK to enjoy them in moderation and once in a while.

 More recipes you might enjoy

 This is a perfect recipe for making use of leftover mashed potatoes!
 Another great recipe that utilizes leftover mashed potatoes is this recipe for mashed potato pancakes.

 - Cooking spray (I use avocado oil spray)

 - 1/2 cup sharp cheddar cheese, shredded

 - 1/2 cup coarse almond meal (or plain bread crumbs)

 - Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper and spray it with cooking oil.

 - In a medium bowl, with a fork, mix together the mashed potatoes, beaten egg, garlic powder and cayenne.
 Mix in the shredded cheese.